vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_2_Github.md

 1. Go back to the release page for the recent version of MD Debugger on GitHub: https://github.com/vladikcomper/md-modules/releases/tag/v.2.6-mddebugger

-2. Download the ConvSym utility for your platform: Windows, Linux, FreeBSD or MacOS;
+2. Download the ConvSym utility (`convsym-2.12.1.zip`) for your platform: Windows or Linux (FreeBSD, MacOS and others are also supported, but you need to build from the source code);

 3. Extract the ConvSym executable to the correct path in your disassembly depending on your platform: